vue-pdf-viewer/vue-pdf-viewer/README.md

 For detailed usage, refer to our [Documentation][vuepdfviewer-docs].

+### 5. Annotation Plugin

+Vue PDF Viewer supports annotations via a separate plugin that enables users to create and manage annotations directly within the viewer.
+Features include text highlighting, free text annotations, and customizable options such as color, font, and opacity.
+Annotations can be saved by printing the PDF or exporting it with the updates applied.

+See our [Annotation Plugin](https://docs.vue-pdf-viewer.dev/annotation-plugin/overview.html) documentation for setup and usage.

 # :pushpin: Starter Toolkit

 Here are some sample projects to get started on Vue PDF Viewer quickly: